-- a. identify and prioritize the concerns of each Party; - b. make effective use of conflict resolution skills; - c. develop effective co-parenting skills; - work collaboratively with the Parties and their lawyers, and other involved professionals, to enhance communication and reduce misunderstandings; and e. direct their best efforts towards keeping the Collaborative Process moving towards resolution.
+- a. identify and prioritize the concerns of each Party; - b. make effective use of conflict resolution skills; - c. develop effective co-parenting skills, in cases where the Parties have child(ren);

+- d. work collaboratively with the Parties and their Lawyers, and other involved professionals, to enhance communication and reduce misunderstandings; and - e. direct their best efforts towards keeping the Collaborative Process moving towards resolution.